lordelectro/snapdicto/README.md

   - ResearchWorks: This will provide a page of summarised research works of a sentence/word recognized.

+  AutoMode:

+  - This will be selected for advanced automode- i.e it will use image prrocessing skills/needs to differentiate recognized words. i.e it will learn to understand and differentiate between Weblinks, Character and Dictionary works automatically.
+Plus others.

+    Once it learns, then the effect of retrieved works will change.

  # Our Trello Board.

  This Helps us in collaboration and assigning tasks to group members. (plus due dates.)